Charleston, West Virginia Brain Injury Lawyer

 A provider may conduct a neuropsychological assessment to ascertain the presence of a brain injury.
 This is a task-oriented evaluation that tests your basic motor and sensory skills, as well as your powers of higher cognitive functioning.

 This evaluation is usually separate from the triage nature of emergency care.
-Neuropsychological evaluation is not administered by a medical doctor, but rather by a psychologist or a psychiatrist.
-Using hospital records and accounts of how a person was before an injury, they can help determine the extent of damage from a TBI.
+A neuropsychological evaluation is not administered by a medical doctor, but rather by a psychologist or a psychiatrist.
+Using hospital records and accounts of how a person was before an injury, can help determine the extent of damage from a TBI.

 How to Prevent Brain Injuries

 As with most medical conditions, the most important aspect of traumatic brain injury is knowing how to reduce your risk of them in the first place.
 Fortunately, there are several simple ways you can prevent TBI.

 Traumatic brain injury prevention usually just requires common sense.
 Since the majority of TBIs involve motor vehicle accidents, falls, and playing recreational sports, it’s essential to apply prevention strategies in these areas.

 To reduce your risk of TBI in a motor vehicle accident: